AayushPrem/blender-modeling/README.md

 ---

-*Modeled with ❤️ in Blender, brought to life with Three.js*
+*Modeled with Blender, brought to life with Three.js*